 - It is easy to do – A bullet journal is also very easy to put together.
 All you need is a cup of coffee, a notebook and a pen to get started.
 Some people chunk their Bujo’s into spreads by month, week and day.
 I usually try to get a new notebook started at the beginning of a new week.
 I create a weekly overview with my schedule and goals for that week and then brain dump on my daily pages.
 At the end of the week, I go through each brain dump and create a weekly summary to organize my thoughts and prioritize my tasks for the following week.

 - Trackers and Trending – Since you are writing in the bullet journal daily, you are able to track your habits and see what needs to change.
 I have seen some awesome and really artistic trackers out there.
 Mood trackers and weight trackers are really common.
-I use an Instagram tracker so I can see the changes in my audience and followers week over week.
-One of the fun ones I started recently was a Swimming Tracker.
 My daughter and I set a goal at the beginning of the summer to go to the pool at least every other day.
 I track our visits in my bullet journal so we can look back and see if we achieved our goal.
 (This has also helped with getting chores done and good behavior!)

 - List Making – I love making lists.
 Not just to-do lists but all kinds of lists.
 Most recently, I have started creating pages with a list header, noting the list title in my index, and then adding to these lists over time.
 I have been doing this quite a bit for keeping track of my blog developments.
 Here is an example: